geraldbryan/Time-Management-Project/README.md

 We manually name it from the boxplot above from higher score to lower score as:
 * Group number 2 (has the highest scores) as a group of **'Good Time Management Quality'**.
-* group number 3 (has score between grou 1 and 3) as a group of **'Normal Time Management Quality.'**
+* Group number 3 (has score between grou 1 and 3) as a group of **'Normal Time Management Quality.'**
 * Group number 1 (has the lowest scores) as a group of **'Bad Time Management Quality'**.

 <a name="Arules"></a>
 ## Association Rules

 We use 'Association rules' algorithm differently for this project.
-It still have the same parameters like the original association rules algorithm like:
+It still have the same parameters of the original association rules algorithm like:

 * **Left Hand Side (LHS)** : It is also called as antecendent, it is the event or action that happened before another.
 The action in LHS will affect the outcome of RHS
 * **Right Hand Side (RHS)** : It is also called as consequent.This is the event that happened as the result or effect of what event done in the LHS.